RoseKavalier/H3API/Readme.md

   * e.g. `eArtifact::NONE` & `eArtifactSlot::NONE`
 * enum class should use `_H3API_ENUM_` macro for compatibility

+# Contributors
+People who have sent in fixes to the api but are not directly shown for various reasons:
+@igrikRS
+@thehlopster

 # Disclaimer

 This software is not in any way official and is not endorsed by anyone.